-The Roborock S5 and T6 come with a water container and a microfiber mop.
+The Roborock S5 and S6 come with a water container and a microfiber mop.
 The newest model has disposable wipes as well.

 Mopping helps with keeping bare floor clean without doing it manually.
 For sure, it does not handle stubborn stains, but it is a useful feature to have.
 If you run the cleaner a few times per week, it will decrease the need of mopping manually.

 To start - fill the water tank with water, attach the mop cloth, slide the container underneath until it clicks and let the robot run.
-In this mop, the Roborock cleans for about 40-50 minutes until the container gets dry.
-If you need it to wet mop more, repeat the cycle again.
+In the mopping mode, the Roborock cleans for about 40-50 minutes until the container gets dry.

 Both robots have the same dimensions of 35 cm (13.78 in) in diameter and 9.6 cm (3.78 in) in height.
 The weight is 3.5 kg (7.94 lbs).